ItaiAviad/BIOS/README.md

 ## Demo
 The os loads a shell program as a user program from disk parses the elf and executes it The shell program allows to read files from the disk, Using commands: ls, cat, cd, clear, pwd, shutdown, echo, nslookup, bc(Calculator)
-The disk is an ext2 disk which is mounted under /mnt/mount1
+The disk contains an ext2 filesystem which is mounted under /mnt/mount1

 ![A run of the demo showing the fs functionality](demo.png)